 Section 6.
 A District Officer may be removed from office for just cause by a vote of two-thirds (2/3) of all members of the Board of Officers duly elected and serving at the time.
 If there appears to be sufficient cause for such action, the Governor shall give said Officer immediate notice of the scheduling meeting of the Board of Officers.
-Consideration shall be given to the facts and reasons why the office shall declared vacant.
-The Officer shall be afforded the opportunity at that meeting to or refute the allegations.
+Consideration shall be given to the facts and reasons why the office shall be declared vacant.
+The Officer shall be afforded the opportunity at that meeting to confirm or refute the allegations.
 In the event that the Board of Officers shall find the alleged facts to be true, by a vote of two-thirds (2/3), the Board of Officers shall have the power to declare such office vacant, and the vacancy will be filled in accordance with the provisions contained in these bylaws.

 Section 7.
-No elected District Officer may hold an International Office or Club Office in addition to his or her District office.
+No elected District Officer may hold an International Office or Club Office in addition to their District office.

 Article VI: Board of Officers

 Section 1.
-The Board of Officers of this District shall consist of the Governor, the Secretary, the Treasurer, the Bulletin Editor, the Lieutenant Governor(s), and the Governor’s Representative(s).
-The District Administrator(s), International Representative, and District Chairs shall serve as non-voting members of the Board.
+The Board of Officers of this District shall consist of the Governor, the Secretary, the Treasurer, the Editor, the Lieutenant Governor(s), and the Governor’s Representative(s).
+The District Administrator(s), International Trustee, and District Chairs shall serve as non-voting members of the Board.

 Section 2.
-The management and control of the affairs of the District not otherwise provided for in these bylaws shall be vested in the Board of Officers, subject to the direction and approval of the Kiwanis District Board of Trustees, through the District Administrator(s), and the Circle K International Board of Representatives.
+The management and control of the affairs of the District not otherwise provided for in these bylaws shall be vested in the Board of Officers, subject to the direction and approval of the Kiwanis District Board of Trustees, through the District Administrator(s), and the Circle K International Board of Trustees.

 Section 3.
 The District Board of Officers shall hold a minimum of five (5) meetings annually, one of which is to be held during the period between academic years.

 Section 4.
-The Governor shall notify each member of the Board of Officers, the Kiwanis Governor, the District Administrator(s), the Kiwanis Committee on Circle K, and presidents of all Circle K clubs in the District, in writing, of the time, place (including directions), and the date of all meetings of the Board of Officers not less than fifteen (15) days prior to each meeting.
+The Governor shall notify each member of the Board of Officers, the Kiwanis District Governor, the District Administrator(s), the Circle K Kiwanis Committee, and Club Presidents of all Circle K clubs in the District, in writing, of the time, place (including directions), and the date of all meetings of the Board of Officers not less than fourteen (14) days prior to each meeting.

 Section 5.
 A special meeting of the Board of Officers may be called by the Governor, the Secretary, or two-thirds (2/3) of the members of the Board of Officers.

 Section 6.
-The Governor shall be responsible for sending a tentative agenda for these meetings to each member of the Board of Officers, the Kiwanis Governor, the Kiwanis District Secretary, the District Administrator(s), and the Kiwanis Committee on Circle K, not less than fourteen (14) days prior to each meeting.
+The Governor shall be responsible for sending a tentative agenda for these meetings to each member of the Board of Officers, the Kiwanis District Governor, the Kiwanis District Secretary, Kiwanis District Treasurer, the District Administrator(s), and the Circle K Kiwanis Committee, not less than fourteen (14) days prior to each meeting.

 Section 7.
 A majority of voting members of the Board of Officers shall constitute a quorum, and the majority vote of those present shall decide any question, with the exception of those questions for which a greater proportion is specifically required by these bylaws.

 Section 8.
-Within thirty (30) days after a special or regular meeting of the Board of Officers, the Secretary shall make a report of the proceedings of the meeting, comprising a complete synopsis of all actions taken and shall distribute said report to members of the Board of Officers, the International Counselor, the Kiwanis Governor, the Kiwanis District Secretary, and the presidents of the clubs in the District.
+Within thirty (30) days after a special or regular meeting of the Board of Officers, the Secretary shall make a report of the proceedings of the meeting, comprising a complete synopsis of all actions taken and shall distribute said report to members of the Board of Officers, the International Trustee, the Kiwanis District Governor, the Kiwanis District Secretary, and the Presidents of the Clubs in the District.

 Article VII: Committees